trayenel/user-management-app/README.md

 ## Technical Assignment - Interview

+### Before you start the assignment
+After you create your own private repository, git clone this project and **send me an invitation**.

 ### Important keynotes

 -   Your assignment should be done in your own github repository (you can invite me or you can send me the link after completion).
 The repo should be private.